coder/nbin/README.md

 Fast and robust single-command node.js binary compiler.

+**WARNING:** This project was created for [code-server](https://github.com/codercom/code-server) and may provide limited support.

+Why was this made?
+Why not use `pkg` or `nexe`?

+- Support for native node modules.
+- No magic.
+The user specifies all customization.
+An example of this is overriding the filesystem.
+- First-class support for multiple platforms.

 ## Usage

 We *highly* recommend using webpack to bundle your sources.
 We do not scan source-files for modules to include.